Two classic signs of covenant confusion are: (1) you interpret repentance as turning from sin and (2) you think repenting will get God to forgive you.

 In the old covenant, repentance implied a turning from, as in “turn from sin.”
 But in the new, repentance means a turning to, as in “turn to God.”
 Here’s Paul:

 First to those in Damascus, then to those in Jerusalem and in all Judea, and to the Gentiles also, I preached that they should repent and turn to God and prove their repentance by their deeds.
 (Act 26:20)

-As we change our minds and come to walk in the revelation that Jesus is lovely and God is good and He thinks we’re special, we find that the things of this world grow strangely dim.
+As we change our minds and come to walk in the revelation that Jesus is altogether lovely and God is altogether good, we find that the things of this world grow strangely dim.

 We walk away from sin effortlessly because we are captivated by something, Someone, infinitely better.